 To our right, across the street was Ford’s Theater, where President Lincoln was shot in the head.
 To our left was the brick home where he was carried and where he eventually died.
 Today the site is flanked by a souvenir store, a Sephora.
 There is a McDonald’s on the next block.
 But still, the plague on the wall says this is where America’s great leader died.
 Murdered after the Civil War had ended and after signing the Emancipation Proclamation, right when the nation needed his leadership most.
 Continue reading “On Martin Luther King’s 89th Birthday”

 Alabama’s Coosa River Valley is the home of Judge Roy Moore, leading Republican candidate in the special election for the U.S. Senate.
 Looking at the valley on Google maps, the back waterways branch away from the winding Coosa River running from Weiss Lake to the Gulf of Mexico.
-Tucked among two Willis Creeks and a Black Greek is Gadsden, the county seat of Etowah County, an all American burgh of short buildings, brown and gray, streets of Chestnut and Broad.
+Tucked among two Willis Creeks and a Black Creek is Gadsden, the county seat of Etowah County, an all American burgh of short brown and gray buildings, streets of Chestnut and Broad.
 Gliding through them in Google street view, green hills pimple the distance

-Turn down a strip of alley.
-The neglected sidewalks have sunk into the concrete.
-The whole town seems vaguely neglected.
+If you click your way down a side street you see the neglected sidewalks have sunk into the concrete.
+The whole town seems vaguely neglected and sunken.
 The population has dropped in the last 30 years.
-After 19th century trading glory the place declined, like most river towns have.
-In the 70’s industries left and by the late 80’s Gadsden was listed as one of the worst places in the country to live.
-The pictures one finds now online show cold left overs from the set it and forget it American days.
+After 19th-century trading glory, the place declined like most American river towns have.
+Industries left in the 1970’s and by the late 80’s Gadsden was listed as one of the worst places in the country to live.
+The pictures you see now show cold leftovers from the set it and forget it American days.
 Other than a graphic design and photography shop in what must have been an old mechanics garage, nothing looks to have changed much from the Carter years.
 Nestled beside the photo shops new white paint job is a barn colored wall with an old sign printed on it.
 It reads Mater’s Pizza and Pasta Emporium, in big carnival script.
 Continue reading “Roy Moore’s Amore: Reading The News and Lolita on Election Day”

 A letter from Capitol Hill